 The spacings between flux transitions are influenced by the reading and writing processes, the recorded pattern (pulse crowding effect) and other factors.

-For a peak shift ratio of n for the Master Standard Reference Tape, the measured peak shift ratio shall be between (n-3)% and (n+3)%, when measured according to 8.5.
+The spacings between flux transitions of an interchanged cartridge shall be between (n-3) % and (n+3) % of that of the Master Standard Reference Tape when measured according to 8.5.